googleapis/google-cloud-cpp/ci/benchmarks/storage/README.md

 ```

 Grant the service account `roles/storage.admin` permissions.
 The benchmarks
-create and delete their own buckets, this is the only role that grants these
+create and delete their own buckets.
+This is the only role that grants these
 permissions, and incidentally also grants permission to read, write, and delete
 objects: